More Wrecks to Spearfish | Coastal Angler & The Angler Magazine

 Coastal Angler printed my “Favorite SW FL Wrecks to Spearfish” in Dec.
 2020.
 You can still see my top 6 by clicking e-Magazines and choose your area, Naples to Sarasota, scroll down to archives, where all articles since late 2016 appear.
 I’ve been revisiting more middle range sites and some are shallower than 132 ft.
 Here’s my next 6 SW FL Wrecks.

-D6W & D6E – Artificial Reefs with fiberglass boat molds 31.3nm off Venice in 109 ft.
-Because of the distance and little fanfare this site is good.
-I shot a 30# gag in the center, and the E area is very good.
+3. D6W & D6E – Artificial Reefs with fiberglass boat molds 31.3nm off Venice in 109 ft.
+Because of the distance and little fanfare this site is good. i shot a 30# gag in the center, and the E area is very good.

-Long Island – a shrimp boat 47.9nm off Sarasota in a depth of 163 ft.
-I 1998 & 99 this wreck was upright & intact with the name welded on the bow.
+6. Long Island – a shrimp boat 47.9nm off Sarasota in a depth of 163 ft.
+In 1998 & 99 this wreck was upright & intact with the name welded on the bow.
 We shot gags, blacks and AJs.

 Coastal Angler’s Outdoors Section – “Diving & Spearfishing” has 13 pages with some great stories written by their Editorial Staff, which includes lots by my good friend Sheri Daye.
 To my surprise I found 2 articles of mine.
 Pg 12 “Fall Spearfishing in Florida” and Pg 9 “Spearfishing Course for Freedivers.”